The Coxeter and Weyl Packages, Version 2.4

 Help Texts for the Vanilla Edition

-For a detailed introduction to the packages, consult the TeX document
+For a detailed introduction to the package, see

 After loading the vanilla editions of coxeter and weyl, each package function